 “I have studied this heart for days now.
 It is almost totally pure.
 But I sense in it a growing ... let’s call it ennui.”

 “It’s not quite the word I’m looking for.
 But it’ll do.
 You are increasingly disinterested in life, Nathan.
 I think I know why.”

-She stood and repocketed my heart, then walked slowly around my room, studying my possessions, running a finger over them or lifting them and examining them up close.
+She stood and repocketed my heart and began slowly walking around my room, studying my possessions, running a finger over them or lifting them and examining them up close.
 She went to my closet and opened it, fingering my clothes and smiling loosely.
 “Nathan Vach.
 A young man in a big house all by his lonesome.
 Very handsome and pure of heart ...”

 She turned and stared at me.
 “And so lonesome.
 So very alone.”